-The tables, which set forth certain information as of March 31, 2020 and December 31, 2019 regarding each portfolio company in which we had a debt or equity investment, are in our most recent Quarterly Report on Form 10-Q and our most recent Annual Report on Form 10-K, respectively, which are incorporated by reference herein.
+The tables, which set forth certain information as of December 31, 2019 regarding each portfolio company in which we had a debt or equity investment, are in our most recent Annual Report on Form 10-K, which is incorporated by reference herein.
 The general terms of our expected debt and equity investments are described in "Item 1.
 Business - Investments" in our most recent Annual Report on Form 10-K. Other than these investments, our only formal relationships with our portfolio companies will be the managerial assistance we may provide upon request and the board observer or participation rights we may receive in connection with our investment.